How Much Water Should Breastfeeding Moms Drink

 Avoiding dehydration

+Preventing dehydration while breastfeeding is important.
 Instead of focusing on the number of ounces to consume, focus on staying hydrated.
 Your water intake when breastfeeding is important.
 Here are the signs to look out for if you are not getting enough fluids.
+And remember, if you are thirsty, you are already slightly dehydrated.

-How much water should a breastfeeding mom drink?
+How much water should a breastfeeding mom drink a day?

-According to experts, your water intake when breastfeeding should be about 128 ounces (or 16 cups) per day.
+According to experts, your daily water requirement for nursing mothers should be about 128 ounces (or 16 cups) per day.
 This means refilling your 28 oz water bottle around 4.5 times each day.
 This may sound like a lot, but you may find yourself feeling extra thirsty and that you are already slugging plenty of water.
 Again, the key is avoiding dehydration.

 Also, note that research has found that nursing parents do not need to drink more fluids than what's necessary to satisfy their thirst.